sovity/edc-ce/README.md

 ## Compatibility

-Our sovity Community Edition EDC and sovity Community Edition EDC Extensions are targeted to run with our [sovity/edc-ui](https://github.com/sovity/edc-ui).
+Our sovity Community Edition EDC and it's extensions are targeted to run with our [sovity/edc-ui](https://github.com/sovity/edc-ui).

 Our sovity Community Edition EDC will use the current EDC Milestone with a certain delay